hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 Let's create a hello-world application for Kubernetes.
 This is a simple webpage showing which pod are you using.
 To begin with, create a deployment called `k8s-helloworld` with the hello-world image.
 After that, run `get deployment` and `describe deployment` to view the detail of the deployment.
-If you see `1/1` under the `READY` column.
-It is good to go.
+If you see `1/1` under the `READY` column, it is good to go.